NethServer/ns8-core/docs/development_process.md

 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs. how

-For merge commits, and commits pushed directly to master branch (*avoid whenever possible!*), also add the issue reference inside the commit body.
+For merge commits, and commits pushed directly to the main branch (*avoid whenever possible!*), also add the issue reference inside the commit body.